OpenFunction/functions-framework-nodejs-deprecated/doc/arch.md

 ![image-20210810215342377](img/image-20210810215342377.png)

 The above image shows a possible function composition in OpenFunction.
-In OpenFunction, user function can either send result to middleware or receive data from middlware.
+In OpenFunction, user function can either send result to middleware or receive data from middleware.

 In order to make full use of OpenFunction, we can add a `config.js` for the user function.
 However, you may not understand how does `config.js` work in our framework.